Psychoeducation sessions

 We understand that receiving an autism or ADHD diagnosis can be a lot to process.

-To help you navigate this important period of adjustment, we offer online psychoeducation group learning sessions where you can learn more about your or child’s diagnosis in the company of other newly diagnosed individuals.
+To help navigate this important period of adjustment, we offer psychoeducation sessions where you can learn more about your or your child's diagnosis.

 Who can access our psychoeducation sessions?